 Types Of Available Pleas In Los Angeles Criminal Cases

-The only time we usually do that in criminal cases in Los Angeles is if the prosecutor is being unreasonable and won't give a fair sentence, but you really can't take the case to jury trial so you do an open plea to the court.
-Typically, the court will then give you an indicated sentence as to what they would give if you did an open plea.
+The only time we usually do that in criminal cases in Los Angeles is if the prosecutor is unreasonable and won't give a fair sentence, but you really can't take the case to a jury trial, so you make an open plea to the court.
+Typically, the court will then give you an indicated sentence as to what they would give if you made an open plea.

 No Contest Plea

-In other words, if somebody had a civil case and the alleged victim in the case you pled guilty, they could say, hey look you pled guilty, so he's also responsible for the civil case because it's a higher standard.
+In other words, if somebody had a civil case and the alleged victim in the case pled guilty, they could say, hey, look, you pled guilty, so he's also responsible for the civil case because it's a higher standard.

 Not Guilty Plea

-Another type of plea is obviously, a not guilty plea.
+Another type of plea is obviously a not-guilty plea.
 In that case, you would be saying I'm not going to accept responsible for this case.
-I think I should be found not guilty and then you take the case to jury trial and a jury will decide if you're innocent or guilty.
+I think I should be found not guilty, and then you take the case to a jury trial, and a jury will decide if you're innocent or guilty.

-If a jury comes back and finds you not guilty, then you walk away and you're done with the case.
-If on the other hand, you're found guilty, then basically what happens is the judge will sentence you after that and your not guilty plea will not stand.
+If a jury comes back and finds you not guilty, you walk away, and you're done with the case.
+If, on the other hand, you're found guilty, the judge will sentence you after that, and your not-guilty plea will not stand.

-They will place a guilty plea in its place.
-You will be found guilty and you will be sentenced accordingly.
+They will substitute a guilty plea.
+You will be found guilty, and you will be sentenced accordingly.

 Deciding What Plea Is Best For You in Los Angeles Criminal Cases

-Take a good long hard look at your criminal case and see whether or not you actually have a defense that could work.
-You and your attorney will make the decision and then you can press ahead and fight your case, and again try to show that you're not guilty in the case.
+Take a good, long, hard look at your criminal case and see whether or not you actually have a defense that could work.
+You and your attorney will make the decision, and then you can press ahead and fight your case, again trying to show that you're not guilty.

 It's important right from the beginning, in my opinion – having done this for twenty-five years – to try to get some sort of an idea of what you might plead in your case.